 - Income from savings, investments and dividends

 If you are still unsure you can use the government tool to find out if you will need to file a tax return.

 When are self-assessment tax returns due?

-For any untaxed income you have received during the 2018-19 tax year, the online deadline for filing your tax return is midnight 31st January 2020.
+For any untaxed income you have received during the tax year, the online deadline for filing your tax return is midnight 31st January the following year.

-Paper returns should have been filed by the 31st October 2019
+Paper returns should be filed by the 31st October each year.

-If you want the tax you owe to be collected through PAYE via your tax code you will need to submit your tax return by 30 December 2019.
+If you want the tax you owe to be collected through PAYE via your tax code, you will need to submit your tax return by 30 December.
 This is only an option if you already have some income taxed by PAYE and if your tax bill is below £3000